nixworks/public/news/2011/03/15/README.md

 ##### Egypt
 ### [Egypt dissolves State Security Investigations Service, its former internal security and spying agency. ](/news/2011/03/15/egypt-dissolves-state-security-investigations-service-its-former-internal-security-and-spying-agency.md)
-_Context: security personnel, Egypt_
+_Context: Egypt, security personnel_

 ##### Metropolitan Police
 ### [The Metropolitan Police in London, England launch an investigation into the death of reggae musician Smiley Culture in a police raid in Surrey. ](/news/2011/03/15/the-metropolitan-police-in-london-england-launch-an-investigation-into-the-death-of-reggae-musician-smiley-culture-in-a-police-raid-in-surr.md)
-_Context: Surrey, London, Smiley Culture, England, reggae, Metropolitan Police_
+_Context: London, Smiley Culture, England, Surrey, reggae, Metropolitan Police_

 ##### Mafia
 ### [Former US mafia leader Joey Merlino of the Scarfo crime family is released from prison in Indiana and is sent to a halfway house in Florida. ](/news/2011/03/15/former-us-mafia-leader-joey-merlino-of-the-scarfo-crime-family-is-released-from-prison-in-indiana-and-is-sent-to-a-halfway-house-in-florida.md)
-_Context: mafia, the state, halfway house, Scarfo crime family, Joey Merlino, Indiana_
+_Context: the state, Joey Merlino, Scarfo crime family, halfway house, mafia, Indiana_

 ##### German
 ### [German national Christian Gerhartsreiter is charged with the murder of a San Marino, California man in the 1980s. ](/news/2011/03/15/german-national-christian-gerhartsreiter-is-charged-with-the-murder-of-a-san-marino-california-man-in-the-1980s.md)
-_Context: Christian Gerhartsreiter, California, San Marino, German_
+_Context: German, San Marino, Christian Gerhartsreiter, California_

 ##### United States
 ### [The United States Drug Enforcement Administration seizes the state of Georgia's supply of a lethal injection drug due to questions over how it was imported to the US. ](/news/2011/03/15/the-united-states-drug-enforcement-administration-seizes-the-state-of-georgia-s-supply-of-a-lethal-injection-drug-due-to-questions-over-how.md)
-_Context: United States, Drug Enforcement Administration, Georgia, lethal injection_
+_Context: Drug Enforcement Administration, Georgia, lethal injection, United States_

 ##### United States
 ### [United States nurse William Francis Melchert-Dinkel is convicted of aiding the suicides of an English man and Canadian woman. ](/news/2011/03/15/united-states-nurse-william-francis-melchert-dinkel-is-convicted-of-aiding-the-suicides-of-an-english-man-and-canadian-woman.md)
-_Context: suicide, Canadian, William Francis Melchert-Dinkel, English, United States_
+_Context: United States, English, suicide, William Francis Melchert-Dinkel, Canadian_

 ##### British Medical Association
 ### [At a British Medical Association conference, delegates call for the coalition government to halt its plans to overhaul the National Health Service in England.
 However, they stop short of complete opposition to the proposals. ](/news/2011/03/15/at-a-british-medical-association-conference-delegates-call-for-the-coalition-government-to-halt-its-plans-to-overhaul-the-national-health-s.md)